Distance Learning Frequently Asked Questions

 9. What types of online assessments are used in online courses?
 How can I take online assessments?

 An instructor can assess a student in a variety of ways.
-He or she may ask a student to complete a paper, project, or other special assignment in lieu of traditional exams.
+He or she may ask a student to complete a paper, project or other special assignments in lieu of traditional exams.
 The instructor may also set up exams in Moodle that may be multiple choice, short answer, matching, essay, or a combination of all.
 Please note that online exams are usually set up to be offered on certain days and to be timed.
 This means that once a student opens an exam, the student must finish the exam at that time.
 The student may not open the exam more than once.
 Read all the instructions carefully before beginning an exam, project, etc..

 The student needs to contact his or her instructor immediately about the situation.

 11. Who do I contact if I have a technical problem?